-The full episode, "Friend Of The Devil," is available for online viewing.
+The full episode, "Friend Of The Devil," is no longer available for online viewing.

 "Cold Is The Grave" airs Thursday, January 31 at 9 p.m. - In the final episode, Banks is asked by Superintendent Gerry Rydell (Colin Tierney) to track down his missing daughter, Emily (Scarlett Rose Patterson), and Annie gets lumbered with an armed carjacking and the murder of a small time crook, Charlie McKay (Sam Chapman).

 Travelling from Eastvale to South London, Banks comes across one of Emily’s friends and her ex-flatmate, Ruth (Ellie Jacob), who informs him that since their bust-up, Emily has been living with a well known criminal and drug baron, Barry Clough (Terence Maynard).

 Paying a visit to Clough, Banks realizes that Emily could be in danger, and after encouragement from Emily’s mother, decides to try and persuade her to return to Eastvale with him.